kai824/tp/docs/UserGuide.md

 Format: `filter [a/ATTRIBUTE_NAME=ATTRIBUTE_VALUE]...`

 * `ATTRIBUTE_NAME` is matched case-insensitively, while `ATTRIBUTE_VALUE` is matched case-sensitively.
-* You can specify more than one attributes.
+* You can specify more than one attribute.
 In this case, only candidates who meet **ALL** of them will be desplayed.

 Examples:
 * `filter a/Major=Computer Science a/Graduation year=2028` filters all the candidates who major in Computer Science and will graduate in 2028.